lyoshenka/grinfit/_posts/2012-08-09-field-workout-at-left-bank.md

 ---
-title: "Field Workout at Left Bank"
+title: Field Workout at Left Bank
+tags: []
 ---

 Did a fairly intense workout with Ross, Patrick, Norm, Diana, Saltz and Keg.
 It's similar to the PonyShape workouts we did last year.